alshapton/Pyntel4004/docs/source/hardware/machine/src.rst

    * - Name
      - Send Register Control
    * - Function
-     - The 8 bits contained in the register pair specified by RP are used as an address.
-This address may designate a particular DATA RAM data character, a DATA RAM status character, a RAM output port, or a ROM input/output port.
+     - The 8 bits contained in the register pair specified by RP are used |br|
+       as an address.
+This address may designate a particular DATA RAM |br|
+       data character, a DATA RAM status character, a RAM output port, or |br|
+       a ROM input/output port.
    * - Syntax
      - SRC(RPp)
    * - Assembled
      -
    * - Binary
-     - 0010RPx1
+     - 0010RPp1
    * - Decimal
      - 33, then incrementing by 2 until 47 (1st word)
    * - Hexadecimal